Christian Nadé: Troyes

-He came through the ranks at ES Troyes AC, and made his debut for the reserves on 19 January 2000 against RC Strasbourg reserves in the Championnat de France Amateur (CFA).
+Nadé began his career with ES Troyes AC.
 While with Troyes, he spent a six-month loan spell at Le Havre.

 Sheffield United

-He signed a three-year contract for Sheffield United on 27 June 2006 and scored on his debut for the club in a friendly against Rotherham United on 28 July after coming on as substitute for Rob Hulse in the 70th minute.
+Nadé signed a three-year contract for Sheffield United on 27 June 2006 and scored on his debut for the club in a friendly against Rotherham United on 28 July after coming on as substitute for Rob Hulse in the 70th minute.
 He scored his first competitive goal for the Blades in a League Cup 2nd round tie against Bury at Bramall Lane on 19 September 2006.
 His first Premiership goal came on 30 December 2006 against Arsenal in a famous 1–0 win.
 It was the last goal of 2006 in English football.
 On 16 July 2007 Hull City confirmed that they had agreed a fee with Sheffield United for Nadé, believed to be in the region of £550,000, and were to hold talks with the striker.
 Due to concerns over his long-term fitness Nadé was offered an incentive-based contract, which he refused and the move subsequently broke down.

-Hearts
+Heart of Midlothian

-Nadé signed for SPL outfit Hearts in a three-year deal on 31 August 2007.
+Nadé signed for SPL outfit Heart of Midlothian in a three-year deal on 31 August 2007.
 He made his debut on 3 September 2007 in a 2–0 victory over Motherwell at Fir Park and his first league goal came in a 4–2 home win over Falkirk on 6 October 2007.
 Neil Warnock, Nadé's manager at former club Sheffield United, declared his interest in signing the striker for Crystal Palace in June 2008.
 His first season with the club was his most prolific as he scored five goals in total.
 Prior to the 2008–09 season Csaba László was appointed Hearts manager and due to injuries and fitness concerns during pre-season Nadé struggled to break into the starting line up with Jamie Mole being preferred as the lone-striker in László's newly implemented formation.
 However, after several appearances as a substitute he eventually established himself as first-choice striker and Mole was loaned out to Dunfermline Athletic in January for the remainder of the season.
 During October 2009, Nadé revealed that his club form had been affected by personal problems off the field.
 Following a 2–0 defeat to Celtic in February 2010 he was involved in a dressing room bust-up with teammate Ian Black which resulted in the Frenchman being frozen out of the squad for approximately a month.
 Nadé was released by Hearts at the end of the 2009–10 season.
 This decision was disputed by Nadé, who claimed he had agreed a new contract with the club.